baisihai/linux-commands/README.md

 - `curl` - Transfer data with URLs.
 - `wget` - Download files from the internet.

+### File and Directory Operations
+- `ls` - List files and directories.
+- `cd` - Change directory.
+- `pwd` - Print current working directory.
+- `mkdir` - Create a new directory.
+- `rm` - Remove files and directories.
+- `cp` - Copy files and directories.
+- `mv` - Move/rename files and directories.
+- `touch` - Create an empty file or update file timestamps.
+- `cat` - View the contents of a file.
+- `head` - Display the first few lines of a file.
+- `tail` - Display the last few lines of a file.
+- `ln` - Create links between files.
+- `find` - Search for files and directories.

 ### File Permissions and Ownership
 - `chmod` - Change file permissions.
 - `chown` - Change file ownership.